oddbird/oddleventy/content/work/adobe.md

       Illustrations and animations make up the bulk of this game, but we didn’t get into those details yet at this stage.
-Keeping the wireframe basic and grayscale helped us nail down when animations should occur, what illustrations we would need, and where important Calls to Action should be highlighted throughout the game.
+Keeping the wireframe basic and grayscale helped us nail down when animations should occur, what illustrations we would need, and where important Calls To Action (CTA) should be highlighted throughout the game.
   - title: User Profiles
     icon: icons/users